- Dress Code

 Competition format:

-Match Length (running time unless there is an injury):
+Match Length (running time unless there is an injury or equipment malfunction):

-Note: In Case of a Tie in the Juniors, Teens & Adults Categories, there will be a 30-Second Sudden-Death to determine the winner.
+In Case of a tie in the Juniors, Teens, & Adults Categories, there will be a 30-second Sudden-Death to determine the winner.

-In Case of a Tie in the Kids Category, the first to score wins the match.
+• In Case of a tie in the Little Dragons and Kids Category, the first to score wins the match.

 Progression of match: